ArvidSilverlock/Waste-of-Space-Compiler-Extractor/README.md

 If you feel nervous about providing this repo with an API key, you can search for uses of the `net` library and you will see nothing illicit going on.

-You can delete it when you're done.
+You can delete the API key when you're done.